-Recognizing that HEDIS® and Qualified Health Plan enrollee experience survey both focus on Member experience with health care Providers and health plans, Molina conducts a Provider

-Satisfaction Survey annually.
-The results from this survey are very important to Molina, as this is one of the primary methods used to identify improvement areas pertaining to the Molina Provider network.
-The survey results have helped establish improvement activities relating to Molina's specialty network, inter-Provider communications and pharmacy authorizations.
+Recognizing that HEDIS® and QHP Enrollee Experience Survey both focus on Member experience with health care Providers and health plans, Molina conducts a Provider Satisfaction Survey annually.
+The results from this survey are very important to Molina, as this is one of the primary methods, used to identify improvement areas pertaining to the Molina Provider network.
+The survey results have helped establish improvement activities relating to Molina's specialty network, inter-Provider communications, and pharmacy authorizations.
 This survey is fielded to a random sample of Providers each year.
 If your office is selected to participate, please take a few minutes to complete and return the survey.